About battery cycles

-- The current cycle count is listed under the Battery Information section.
+- Under the Hardware section of the System Information window, select Power.
+The current cycle count is listed under the Battery Information section.

 Identify your computer

-Cycle count limit will vary based on your Apple computer.
-For assistance identifying your Mac notebook, use the Tech Specs page or the linked articles below for assistance.
+Cycle count limits vary between Mac models.
+For help identifying your Mac notebook, use the Tech Specs page or the articles below.

 Cycle count limits

 See the table below to see the cycle count limit for your computer's battery.
 The battery is considered consumed once it reaches the limit.

 |Computer||Maximum Cycle Count|